By Sandra Mann, CPA, CGA, QAFP®

 Some financial planners suggest a simple formula to determine how much of your current income you will need in retirement.
 It’s suggested, as a rule of thumb, that you save enough to provide roughly 70% of your pre-retirement income in your golden years.
 To reach this goal, you would need to accumulate roughly 12 times your current income by age 65.
 Of course, factoring in CPP, OAS, a company pension (if you’ll have one), and any other income streams, reduces the amount you will have to save in RSPs, TFSAs and other income investments.

-Doing these calculations and finding solutions can be challenging, it would be wise to get an unbiased perspective.
-Even if you have an investment advisor, have a fee-for-service planner/Money Coach work through various scenarios to come up with your optimal plan.
+Doing these calculations and finding solutions can be challenging, and it would be wise to get an unbiased perspective.
+Even if you have an investment advisor, have an advice-only financial planner/Money Coach work through various scenarios to come up with your optimal plan.

 2. Leverage Your Home Equity